Top 5 new trends from our expert CIO advisory board:

 5. Cybersecurity vendor consolidation is on the horizon

-It’s too common for organizations to have as many as 40 different security platforms in their environment.
+It’s too common for organizations to have dozens of different security platforms in their environment.
 Managing dozens of disparate security platforms exposes you to significant challenges, including:

 • Spreading your IT resources too thin